learningtapestry/lcms-engine/README.md

 All migrations included in the gem are already available for you to run from inside host application.

+## Developing and testing

+You need to create `/spec/dummy/.env.test` file to be able to use Rails console inside dummy app.

+To be able to to run specs you need to create `/spec/dummy/.env.test` file and add there variables for database connection (see `spec/dummy/.env` as a template)

 ## License
 The gem is available as open source under the terms of the [Apache License](https://github.com/learningtapestry/lcms-engine/blob/master/LICENSE).